Bill Shankland: Early life

 Shankland was born in Sydney, New South Wales.
 He is said to have been an accomplished swimmer, boxer and cricketer, as well as footballer.

+Career

-Rugby league career
+Rugby career

 Shankland played for the Glebe and Eastern Suburbs clubs in rugby league.
 While playing for Glebe in 1928, the 21-year-old was selected to make his state debut, the following year, moving to the Eastern Suburbs club, Shankland was selected for the 1929–30 Kangaroo tour of Great Britain.
 The winger played in all 4 test matches and was the leading try scorer on the tour with 24.

 On tour, Shankland was pursued by English clubs but returned to Australia, captain-coaching Leeton's club in the Riverina.

 In 1931 Shankland signed for Warrington.
 The 'fleet of foot' wing-three-quarter made 231 appearances for that club, scoring 74 tries and 70 goals.
 He led Warrington in 2 Wembley cup finals, becoming the first Australian to do so, as well as captaining the side in 2 English Championship finals.